abphilip-codes/Codechef_Competitions/July21/Starters7/README.md

-# July 2021: Starters 6
+# July 2021: Starters 7

 ```
-1. In a season, each player has three statistics: runs, wickets, and catches.
-Given
-the season stats of two players A and B, denoted by R, W, and C respectively, the
-person who is better than the other in the most statistics is regarded as the better
-overall player.
-Tell who is better amongst A and B. It is known that in each statistic,
-the players have different values.
+1. Given the time control of a chess match as a+b, determine which format of chess out
+of the given 4 it belongs to.
+    1) Bullet if a+b<3
+    2) Blitz if 3≤a+b≤10
+    3) Rapid if 11≤a+b≤60
+    4) Classical if 60<a+b

 Input Format

-    The first line contains an integer T, the number of test cases.
-Then the test
+    First line will contain T, number of testcases.
+Then the testcases follow.
-    cases follow.
-Each test case contains two lines of input.
-The first line contains
-    three integers R1, W1, C1, the stats for player A.
-    The second line contains three integers R2, W2, C2, the stats for player B.
+    Each testcase contains a single line of input, two integers a,b.

 Output Format

-    For each test case, output in a single line "A" (without quotes) if player A
+    For each testcase, output in a single line, answer 1 for bullet, 2 for blitz,
-    is better than player B and "B" (without quotes) otherwise.
+    3 for rapid, and 4 for classical format.

 Constraints

-    1≤T≤1000
-    0≤R1,R2≤500
-    0≤W1,W2≤20
-    0≤C1,C2≤20
-    R1≠R2
-    W1≠W2
-    C1≠C2
+    1≤T≤1100
+    1≤a≤100
+    0≤b≤10

 Sample Input 1

+    4
+    1 0
+    4 1
+    100 0
+    20 5

+Sample Output 1

+    1
+    2
+    4
     3
-    0 1 2
-    2 3 4
-    10 10 10
-    8 8 8
-    10 0 10
-    0 10 0

-Sample Output 1

-    B
-    A
-    A

 Explanation

-    Test Case 1: Player B is better than A in all 3 fields.
-    Test Case 2: Player A is better than B in all 3 fields.
-    Test Case 3: Player A is better than B in runs scored and number of catches.
+    TestCase 1: Since a+b=1<3, it belongs to bullet format.
+    TestCase 2: Since 3≤(a+b=5)≤10, it belongs to blitz format.
 ```
 <br />